hsiaoyi0504/AAG-Visualizer/medium/README.md

 <img src="./animate.gif" width="500"/>

-**Write 10 lines of code but impress all the user who step into your website.
+**Write 10 lines of code yet impress all the user who step into your website.
 Why not?**

 ❤ If this post was helpful, please hit the little heart!